lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 ## String templates

+It's useful to know how to print the contents of variables to standard output.
+You can do this with string templates.
+You can use template expressions to access data stored in variables and other objects, and convert them into strings.
 A string value is a sequence of characters in double quotes (`"`).
-You can use template expressions to access data stored in variables and other objects, and convert them into a string.
-Template expressions start with a dollar sign (`$`).
+Template expressions always start with a dollar sign (`$`).

 For example:

 ```kotlin